 You can use a calling service such as Google Voice, which gives you an alternate phone number to use for these interactions.
 You may also be able to block your phone number through your telephone provider; however, you’ll need to let your patients know that you are calling from a blocked number to ensure they answer the call.
 Alternatively, your company may be able to route office numbers to staff cell phones.
 That way, a patient could call your office number and be routed to your personal cell phone for the duration of this crisis.

-Can PTAs and COTAs provide telehealth—and is it reimbursable?
+Can SLPAs provide telehealth—and is it reimbursable?